r-uiz/SQL-Portfolio/Coffee/README.md

 # Project Overview

 My main task was to clean up the [raw coffee survey data](GACTT_RESULTS_ANONYMIZED_v2.csv) and standardize certain aspects of it and prepare it for further analysis.
 The main things I did were to rename columns into sensible names & dropping some attributes for easier exploration, handling NULL values, and also reformatting some values' types.
+Dataset has **98 columns and 4k+ entries**.

   - **SQL Skills Used**: Table Creation & Alteration, Data Manipulation, Data Type Conversion, Handling Missing Values, Normalization.
   - [View SQL Script](Coffee/coffee_dataCleaningProject.sql)